- This review is based on a sample provided by Sivga to convey a sincere quality review to our readers.

 Lows / Bass

-The electric bass lacks a bit of blackness and is not badly drawn out, but it sounds a bit bright and with a slight edge to it.
+The electric bass lacks a bit of blackness and is not so tight, but it sounds a bit bright and with a warm edge.

 Highs / Treble